NirbhaySharma/Deloitte-classroom-training/README.md

   all the tables will be created and the queries will be executed.

- For java package files are uploaded
+ For java package files are uploaded // please chnage the package name to all lower case to follow standards